Oscillating dynamical friction on galactic bars by trapped dark matter: Model

 \subsection{Angle-action variables in spherical potential}

-The description of orbits in an integrable system is greatly simplified with the use of angle-action variables $(\vtheta,\vJ)$ which are canonical coordinates on phase space \citep[e.g.][]{binney2008galactic}.
+The description of orbits in an integrable system is greatly simplified with the use of angle-action variables $(\vtheta,\vJ)$ \citep[e.g.][]{binney2008galactic}.
 By construction, the Hamiltonian $H_0(\vJ)$ does not depend on the angles, so the equations of motion are trivial in these coordinates:

 i.e., the actions are conserved and the conjugate angles increase linearly with time at constant rate $\vOmega(\vJ)$.